KushnerovMS/UTF-8Help/README.md

-# UTF-8Help - library for working with UTF-8 coding
+# UTF-8Help.
+Library for working with UTF-8 coding

 ### Functions: